 If he is going to act against your better judgment, he should at least know what that judgment is.
 Then at least you can truly know whether or not he is deserving of the resentment you’ll inevitably feel toward him if he steamrolls you.

 Women have traditionally been taught to be passive.
 We’re taught to keep the peace.
-It’s even hard for me, when I find myself needing to say something that contradicts what my husband has just said.
+Sometimes I struggle when I find myself needing to say something that contradicts what my husband has just said.
 It’s hard because I feel like I’m rocking the boat.
-It feels as if having an opinion makes us automatically responsible for the other person’s reaction to my opinion (am I right?)
-We are not responsible for their reaction, but we are responsible for our delivery.
+This is how we contribute to “the patriarchy”; we let his assertiveness be met only by our desire to get along.

 But what if he never hears your opinion?
 Then how can he act on it?
-Women are traditionally told to never complain, but remember that a suggestion is not a complaint.
+Women have been traditionally told to never complain.
+Remember, a suggestion is not a complaint.
 A new perspective should be welcome in a stable marriage relationship.
 You are doing both of you a disservice if you always keep quiet.

 Something women do automatically is ask each other a lot of questions, and invite a lot of feedback.
 Men do not automatically do this.
 Therefore, women tend to automatically feel that someone who communicates in a more masculine way has laid down the law and is very, very firm in their decision, when really it’s just a difference in communication style.
 If you feel timid in bringing up a point you fear he’s not ready to hear, consider just asking it as a question.